danihall/esm-loading/README.md

 A valid entry is key (value = path of your module relative to assets/js) and a associated value (value = object of `options`).
 For details about the object of `options` paired with the module's path, see below.

+## of but how do I really test this?
+As there is some server-side logic to be written, this is up to you.
+It's important that you test this with HTTP/2 enabled to see the real gain of this strategy.

 ## about options
 Here are the options you can use to fine-grain the final output of the es-modules:
 - `loadingPoint`: default to `static`, otherwise can be: